ukuko/log4xslt/README.md

 to output logging information to the console, but this is limited and there is no direct way for more detailed logging mechanisms, like enabling /disabling it, set different levels of information and time stamp.

 # Usage
-* import log4*.xsl files in own template using <pre>xsl:import</pre>
+* import log4*.xsl files using <pre>xsl:import</pre>
-* log4xslt.config.xsl: to configure error LEVEL and message FORMAT
+* log4xslt.config.xsl: use it to configure error LEVEL and message FORMAT
-* (optional) common.variables.xsl: this can be also imported to provide useful string variables (this is being used in current example)
+* (optional) common.variables.xsl: provide useful string variables (they are being being used in current example)

 # License
 MIT License (https://opensource.org/licenses/mit-license.php)